shams-nahid/My-Docker-Study/01 Docker Essential/07 Using Docker Compose.md

 > For a `service` in the `docker-compose`, we have to define how we get the image.
 It could be an image from the `docker-hub` or from the `Dockerfile` we wrote.
 For `redis-server` we will use `docker-hub` image and for the `node-app` we will use our made up `Dockerfile`

-> For an `service` we can do the port mapping between local machine and container.
+> For a `service` we can do the port mapping between local machine and container.

+> For a `service` we can use a restart policy, discussed in details in the `maintenance` section.

 To do so, in the project directory, first create the `docker-compose.yml` file